Pterygotus: Size

 The size of the largest (P. grandidentatus) and smallest (P. kopaninensis) species of Pterygotus compared to a human.

 The Pterygotidae includes the largest known arthropods to have ever lived, with several species surpassing two metres in length (such as Jaekelopterus rhenaniae at 2.5 m and Acutiramus bohemicus at 2.1 m).
 Though Pterygotus was not the largest of the pterygotids, several species were large, surpassing 1 m in length.

 The largest known species was P. grandidentatus, with the largest known isolated chelicerae fragments suggesting a length of 1.75 m.
-The Estonian P. impacatus is the second largest known species, the largest fragmentary remains suggesting a length of 1.65 m.
 P. anglicus, the type species, grew to 1.6 m in length, based on a large tergite discovered by Henry Woodward at some point between 1866 and 1878.
 Measuring just over 40 cm in length and 10.5 cm in width, the tergite suggests a eurypterid with a full length of 1.6 m from the beginning of the carapace to the end of the telson, if the extended chelicerae are counted (normally they are not) the total length would exceed 2 m.
 P. carmani, from the Devonian of Ohio, likely reached lengths in excess of 1.5 m.

 The species P. cobbi (1.4 m), P. barrandei (1.26 m) and P. denticulatus (1.2 m) also exceeded 1 metre in length.
-Smaller species include P. floridanus at 90 cm, P. lightbodyi at 75 cm, P. arcuatus at 60 cm, P. bolivianus at 55 cm and the smallest known species, P. kopaninensis, at 50 cm in length.
+Smaller species include P. floridanus at 90 cm, P. arcuatus at 60 cm, and the smallest known species, P. kopaninensis, at 50 cm in length.